PratamaAgung/docker-session/session-1/README.md

 ## Step To Build
 - Copy every file to the server
 - Image description is contained in the [Dockerfile](Dockerfile).
-We will use this file to build the container.
+We will use this file to build the image.
 - Run this command to build the image
 ```
 docker build -t <image_tag_name> -f Dockerfile .